signal18/replication-manager/README.md

    * ACID can be preserved via route to leader always
    * READ Replica can be guaranteed COMMITTED READ under monitoring of semi-sync no slave behind feature

+Leader Election Asynchronous Cluster can guarantee continuity of service at no cost for the leader and in some conditions with "No Data Loss", **replication-manager** will track failover SLA (Service Level Availability).

+Because it is not always desirable to perform an automatic failover in an asynchronous cluster, **replication-manager** enforces some tunable settings to constraint the architecture state in which the failover can happen.

+In the field, a regular scenario is to have long periods of time between hardware crashes: what was the state of the replication when crash happens?

+We can classify SLA and failover scenario in 3 cases
+  * Replica stream in sync
+  * Replica stream not sync but sate allow failover
+  * Replica stream not sync but sate can't allow failover

+## CASE 1: IN SYNC

+If the replication was in sync, the failover can be done without loss of data, provided that **replication-manager** wait for all replicated events to be applied to the elected replica, before re-opening traffic.

+In order to reach this state most of the time, we advise following settings:

+### Running replication at full speed

 The history of MariaDB replication has reached a point that replication can almost in any case catch with the master.
 It can be ensured using new features like Group Commit improvement, optimistic in-order parallel replication and semi-synchronous replication.

 MariaDB 10.1 settings for in-order optimistic parallel replication: